A posteriori error estimates for the virtual element method

 To refine a polygonal element we divide elements by connecting the midpoint of each planar element face to its barycentre; see Fig.~\ref{fig:num:polygonRefinement} for an illustration for a hexagon.
 Note that this strategy simply reduces to the standard refinement strategy for a square element.

 By refining in this fashion, hanging nodes may be introduced.
-Nevertheless, this is trivially accounted for in the VEM setting as VEM is able to handle polygonal elements with arbitrary number of faces; a flexibility which we take advantage of in these examples by imposing no restriction on the number of hanging nodes allowed on each face.
+Nevertheless, this is trivially accounted for in the VEM setting as the method is able to handle polygonal elements with an arbitrary number of faces.
+This is a flexibility which we take advantage of in these examples by imposing no restriction on the number of hanging nodes allowed on each face.
 In this extreme mesh flexibility, more exotic refinement strategies are certainly possible, but we leave the development of these for future work.

+\begin{remark}[On the mesh assumptions] By imposing no restriction on the number of hanging nodes per face, we are at risk of violating Assumption~\ref{ass:meshReg} by producing meshes which contain very small faces.
+However, this requirement does not seem to be necessary for the virtual element method to remain accurate and stable in practice.
+This is demonstrated in Section~\ref{sec:num:kellogg}, where the effect of limiting the number of hanging nodes allowed per edge is also studied, and the results in either case are found to be very similar. \end{remark}

 We consider the general convection-reaction-diffusion problem

 with coefficients